 All the features of older SilkWorm products are contained in the SilkWorm 3200, and over time, the company expects the SilkWorm 3200 to replace the SilkWorms 2400 and 20x0.
 All SilkWorm 3200 features are also available through Brocade's API.
 Although no detailed pricing information was given, Brocade expects the street price for the SilkWorm 3200 to be under $1,000 per port.

 Evaluator Group comments:

 The SilkWorm 3200 is a logical addition to Brocade's product set.
 It has all the expected and required features of a full fabric 2-Gbit switch and is fully competitive with other 2-Gbit edge switches in its class.
 The merits of the SilkWorm 3200's 1U footprint could be argued either way.
 On the positive side, it requires little or no adjustments to rack mount configurations already designed for the 16-port SilkWorm 3800.
-However, the design wastes valuable rack mount space that could have otherwise been used to house a redundant entry-level switch configuration, similar to what QLogic's new 8-port SANbox
+However, the design wastes valuable rack mount space that could have otherwise been used to house a redundant entry-level switch configuration, similar to what QLogic's new 8-port SANbox does.

 What really sets the SilkWorm 3200 apart from other 8-port 2-Gbit/sec switches are the rich management features common to all 2-Gbit SilkWorms, including Frame Filtering, Extended Fabrics and ISL Trunking, and security features such as trusted switch, fabric membership authorization, port configuration controls, multi-level passwords, encryption, and LUN masking.
 Although some of these features may not be used as extensively on entry-level configurations, the fact that they're available at the user's discretion and that they're common to all 2 Gbit SilkWorm products makes enterprise-wide SAN management more secure and easier to maintain.